janiejestemja/coriolis_flights/README.md

 ###### *"Despite our analysis our results remain questionable and insignificant." - data-scepticist.*

-Evaluation of first model:
+Does delay at departure affect delay at arrival?
-- per one minute a departure delays the arrival delay increases by one minute as well (evaluation of slope[^3]).
+- per one minute of delay at departure the delay at arrival increases by one minute as well (evaluation of slope[^3]).
-- the intercept of -5.85 can be evaluated or interpreted as follows: *For a flight-arrival to be on point, the departure has to be 5.85 minutes early.* [^3]
+- the intercept of -5.85 can be evaluated or interpreted as follows: *"If a flight-departure has a delay of -5.85 minutes this flight will have no delay at arrival."* or *"For a flight to arrive without delay the departure has be 5.85 minutes early."* [^3]

-First models were able to predict, that delay at departure has an identity-relation to delay at arrival.[^3] In other words: *"If a flight-departure has a delay of* **x** *this flight will have a delay of* **x** *at arrival."* [^4]

 [^1]: See ```coriolis_analysis_02.ipynb```.
 [^2]: See ```coriolis_analysis_02b.ipynb```.